Thank you for your response

-The process of opening a PPF account in post offices can be completed within 4 simple steps:
+The process of opening a PPF account in post offices can be completed in 4 simple steps:

-- The initial deposit required to open a post office PPF account is Rs.500 and the maximum amount allowed initially is Rs.70,000.
+(iii) The initial deposit required to open a post office PPF account is Rs.500 and the maximum amount allowed initially is Rs.70,000.
 However, the maximum deposit allowed within a year is Rs.1.5 Lakh.

-- Once all documents are submitted with the initial deposit, the applicant will be handed over a passbook for the PPF account.
-The passbook will contain all the details such as the name of account holder, PPF account number, branch name etc.
+(iv) Once all documents are submitted with the initial deposit, the applicant will be handed a passbook for the PPF account.
+The passbook will contain all the details, such as the name of the account holder, PPF account number, branch name etc.

 A PPF is a good form of investment if you are risk-averse and do not want to subject your money to market volatility.
 With the simplicity of its functionality and ease of operation online, it is a convenient channel of saving.
 Not to forget, the maturity amount is exempted from taxation.

 Step 1: Log in to the SBI’s internet banking portal at http://www.onlinesbi.com.